lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 On Terminated tab, you can check the information of the agents that has been connected once and then terminated or disconnected.
 It can be used as a reference for node management.
-If the list is empty, then It means that there's no disconnection or termination occurred.
+If the list is empty, then it means that there's no disconnection or termination occurred.

 .. image:: terminated_agent_list.png